accesso Blog Series: Fundraising in an Era of Micro Philanthropy

 Whether your request is being made online or through an onsite portal, the importance of a seamless, easy-to-use interface cannot be understated.

 Charitable giving makes people feel good.
-The simple click of a button can unleash a rush of “feel good” chemicals in our brains, leading to what is known as the
+The simple click of a button can unleash a rush of “feel good” chemicals in our brains, leading to what is known as the However, every additional step that has to be taken to satisfy a gift-giving impulse serves as a hurdle that donors must overcome.

 A streamlined ticketing platform – free of unnecessary steps or pages, complex registration requirements and unspecific error messages – can help you avoid those hurdles and ensure a seamless giving experience for your donors.